3kh0/bing-rewards/README.md

-Note: Original owner took down the code from their GitHub.
-He or she gave me permission to re-upload, but wishes to stay anonymous.
+Note: Original author took down the code from their GitHub.
+Author gave me permission to re-upload and maintain, but wishes to stay anonymous.

 # Bing Rewards
 An automated solution for earning daily Microsoft Rewards points in all categories (Edge browser, web, mobile, and quizzes/polls).